 Scottish Ancestors Top of the page

-During the 18th century the DEANS family lived in and around Dalkeith, Midlothian, Scotland.
+During the 17th and 18th centuries the DEANS family lived in and around Edinburgh, Midlothian and East Lothian Scotland.

 Robert DEANS was born in Cranston, Midlothian on 5 December 1752 to William DEANS, a weaver by trade, and Jannet NESBIT.
 Jannet was probably the daughter of John NESBIT and Jannet FINDLAYSON, baptised at Saltoun, East Lothian on 13 September 1724.
 John and Jannet Nesbit had eight other children; Helen Dunbar 1726, John Dunbar 1729, Alexander Whitekirk 1731, Elizabeth Whitekirk 1734, Katherine Whitekirk 1737, Margaret Whitekirk 1739, Katherine Whitekirk 1743 and Thomas Whitekirk 1746.
 Nothing more is known about the Nesbit Family except that a Jannet Nesbit married Robert Deans at Haddington, East Lothian on 5 June 1741 and a son David was born to them 22 June and baptised at Saltoun on 27 June 1742.